madiali/mips-emulator/README.md

 Rewritten version of https://github.com/jordanel/mips-emulator in Java so the app works on macOS.

-We are currently working on translating the MIPS Emulator folder.
+We are currently working on creating the GUI.